maurop123/mmi.com/content/daily/03/26/improv-like-convo.md

 Some had prior acting experience or interest, but otherwise these were the common themes

-Recently a friend from class told me that he believed that improv makes you a better person, and hey, if it can help you learn to speak in front of large audiences, as well as in private conversations, all the while learning to relax and have fun, it sounds like he's got a point.
-But how does it it do it?
-Here are some of the things I learned while doing improv...

 ## Improv is a lot like a normal conversation